kalybprince/Informational-Monism-Tech-Specs/README.md

 [Thermodynamic Efficiency White Paper:](https://github.com/kalybprince/Informational-Monism-Tech-Specs/blob/main/docs/06_White_Papers/TR-001_%20White%20Paper_%20Thermodynamic%20Efficiency%20of%20the%20TR-001%20Protocol.pdf) A comparative analysis demonstrating a 100,000x reduction in energy consumption and latency using the full TR-001 stack.

+### Core Governance & Verification

+Author: Kalyb Prince (ORCID: 0009-0001-2084-8944)

+The TR-001 framework is a deterministic governance substrate anchored by the 1.81 Stability Constant ($S_c$​).
+This repository and its associated technical specifications are formally archived on Zenodo to provide an immutable forensic ledger for regulatory compliance (ISO/IEC 42001, EU AI Act) and industrial auditability.

 ---

 ## The TR-001 Framework: The Four Pillars